SJ00425/ntn_int_nulling/README.md

   - Channel estimation and beamforming

 - **Scene Loading**: Use `denver.xml` to load the simulation scene.
+- make `denver.xml` and 'meshes' into the same fold and then load

 ## Blender Files
 - **`denver.blend`** and `meshes/`: Open in Blender to visualize locations.